areski/django-frontend-notification/README.rst

-django-frontend-notification
+Django-Frontend-Notification
 ============================

-This is a Django Application to display quickly on frontend the list of notification and run some actions
+This is a Django Application to display quickly on frontend the list of notification and run some basic actions such as view all notifications, delete notifications, etc...
+Django-Frontend-Notification provide also some helper to display new notification.

+This works with twitter bootstrap (http://twitter.github.com/bootstrap/) but can easily be adapted with other front-end framework.

 Documentation